 Chermoula is a North African spice combination of cumin, coriander, paprika, saffron and cayenne pepper.
 It’s warm rather than fiery hot and can be used liberally on meats, chicken and fish.
 Locally, you can find Chermoula at Food markets or Woolworths in the spice and condiment section.

-The rich tomato sauce has ‘mopping up’ written all over it.
-Warm Turkish flatbreads would come in very useful here.
-I serve the meatballs with a nutty, herbed bulgur wheat, but some fluffy mashed potatoes will be very comforting.
 Adding white breadcrumbs to the meatballs helps to keep them tender and light.
 If you’re Banting, replace the breadcrumbs with almond flour, omit the currants and serve with cauli-rice.
 A great tasting sauce is a key accompaniment to the success of any meatball recipe and this tomato sauce is that – intensely red and rich.
 The recipe is adaptable too.
 If you prefer, swap the meat for fish fillets or chicken pieces, in which case, you’ll need to add the Chermoula spice to the sauce.
 I like to serve the meatballs with a herbed bulgur wheat, although fluffy mashed potatoes are very comforting.

 North African Chermoula meatballs